Lightweight Vibration Absorption using Buckling Metamaterials

 Proposed Solution

 Here, we propose to use Euler buckling as a functional mechanism to create vibration absorbers.
-Buckling structures are simultaneously stiff and highly dissipative thanks to their high stiffness prior to buckling and highly nonlinear force and damping response during post-buckling.
+Buckling structures are simultaneously stiff and highly dissipative due to their high stiffness prior to buckling and highly nonlinear force and damping response during post-buckling.

 To this end, we will use flexible mechanical metamaterials made of metal and fibre-reinforced composites with tailored buckling and post-buckling characteristics.
 We will establish such metamaterials as a prime avenue to create lightweight structures that are orders of magnitude more dissipative than their linear viscoelastic counterparts.

-Potential Applications
+Potential Impact

 We will hence establish their potential as a competitive solution for lightweight structures combining high damping and high specific stiffness in high-tech and aerospace applications.
-In particular, our metamaterials will allow for:
+In particular, our metamaterials will allow for the reduction of weight and increase the damping of energy-absorbing components in vehicles, thereby reducing their overall weight.

 Financiële details & Tijdlijn